-- Adjust pitch so rear discs are higher by extending threaded pitch adjustment.

-- Reduce implement width on guidance system for slightly more overlap. - Adjust implement offset on guidance system to the left.
+- Add a depth stop to roller cylinders to adjust the pitch so the rear disc is higher. - Reduce implement width on guidance system for slightly more overlap. - Adjust implement offset on guidance system to the left.

 Hopping or leaving waves: